contact@mongoliainc.com

 COAL MINING LICENSES (NUMBER AND TOTAL AREA)

-Of the 38 coal mines currently operating in the country, over half are hard coal mines:
+As of 2021, 44 coal mines are currently operating in the country, and 65% of them are hard coal mines.

 Infrastructure

-Mongolia exports coal via five border checkpoints, namely Gashuunsukhait, Shiveekhuren, Khangi, Bichigt, and Yarant.
-The majority of exports flow through via Gashuunsukhait-Ganqimaodu port (51.4%) while 40% flows through the Shiveekhuren-Sekhe crossing.
+Mongolia exports coal via five border checkpoints, namely Gashuunsukhait, Shiveekhuren, Khangi, Bichigt, and Bulgan.
+The majority of exports flow through via Gashuunsukhait-Ganqimaodu port and the Shiveekhuren-Ceke crossing.

 % of coal exports key border crossings